joandre/MCL_spark/README.md

 ### Principle

 To detect clusters inside a graph, MCL algorithm uses a Column Stochastic Matrix representation and the concept of random walks.
-The idea is that random walks between two nodes of a same group are more frequent than between two nodes belonging to different ones.
+The idea is that random walks between two nodes that belong to the same group are more frequent than between two nodes belonging to different groups.
 So we should compute probability that a node reach each other node of the graph to have a better insight of clusters.

 **Definition**: a Column Stochastic Matrix (CSM) is a non-negative matrix which each column sum is equal to 1.
 In our case, we will prefer Row Stochastic Matrix (RSM) instead of CSM to use Spark API tools (see Implementation thoughts for more details).